soug86/Challenge-4/README.md

 The school summary was afftecd **only for Thomas High School** since there were **no other changes in the dataset for the other schools.** In the revised scenario, there was **significant decline** *Passing %* across math, reading and overall scenarios driven by the fact that the ninth-graders were not considered.
 The images below show that the passing percentages went down from 90% levels to 65% approximately , almost a 25% decline in absolute terms.

 However, on substituting the scores of the rest of the students (10th-12th grades) from Thomas High School to the overall score, we see the decline in the *Passing %* has been corrected to previous levels.
-This scenario is shown in the thrid image below.
+This scenario is shown in the third image below.

 *For this analysis, replacing the scores of the 9th Graders from THS with historical scores or comparative scores from other schools might also have been a solution which might provided us with a different result*